-https://mrpl.co.in/sites/default/files/Statutory%20Disclosures/TRAINING% 20 POLICY % 20 FOR % 20 BOARD%200F%20DIRECTORS%281%29\1436511967\1443174117.pdf f) The Company complies with Ind AS pursuant to the Companies (Indian Accounting Standards) Rules, 2015 notified by Ministry of Corporate Affairs vide notification dated 16/02/2015.
+- e) A formal policy for training of the Board Members of the Company has been formulated and the same is displayed on the website of the Company i.e.: - https://mrpl.co.in/sites/default/files/Statutory%20Disclosures/TRAINING% 20 POLICY % 20 FOR % 20 BOARD%20OF%20DIRECTORS%281%29 1436511967 1443174117.pdf - The Directors are sponsored for various seminars, training, workshops and orientation programmes depending on the suitability and convenience. - f) The Company complies with Ind AS pursuant to the Companies (Indian Accounting Standards) Rules, 2015 notified by Ministry of Corporate Affairs vide notification dated 16/02/2015.